Danish Split Pea Soup

 - by Kirstin Uhrenholdt

 In Danish we have the word “Hygge.”
 It is a better, even more embracing word than “cozy.”
-It is being with friends and family, flickering candles, laughter, tea in mugs, snow outside the windowpane, the smell of cinnamon and baking bread, Christmas eve, long mid-summer night eves around bonfires.
+It is being with friends and family, flickering candles, laughter, tea in mugs, the smell of cinnamon and baking bread, long evenings around bonfires.
 It is a warm feeling of togetherness and gratitude.
 In short, it is a very happy word.

 Danish split pea soup is a hyggelig soup to serve on a blustery fall night.
 Light some candles (this is important for hygge), serve the soup with buttered rye bread and a crock of mustard, sit down and feel the cozy glow spread.